 - Process Designers and Implementers

-This BPMN 1 day overview training course would also serve the awareness needs of Project and Programme Managers, and any personnel involved with business change and transformation.
+This BPMN 1 day overview training course would also serve the awareness needs of process owners, Project and Programme Managers, and any personnel involved with business change and transformation.

 There are no specific prerequisites required prior to attending this BPMN overview.
-However, knowledge of any form of workflow modelling would be advantageous.
+However, knowledge of any form of workflow modelling or flow charting would be advantageous.

 - Course Introduction